GrantMaiden/ContactlessPiPoweredDrumkit/README.md

 The LEDs that were chosen are the same type of addressable LEDs that can be found on LED strips.
 They are affordable, and plenty of options are available.
 A few design challenges had to be faced regarding the decision to use these leds, however.
 The LEDs use 5V logic for communication, so a level shifter had to be added to translate the rpi's 3.3V logic to 5V.
 Secondly, the LEDs use a strict 800khz transmission rate for each bit.
 Serialised bits need to be given to the LEDs over a single trace, essentially the LEDs act as specialised shift registers, only forwarding their to each succeeding LED after 24bits of data has been received.
 The data sheet for the LEDs, along with more information regarding the protocol, can be found [here](https://github.com/GrantMaiden/ContactlessPiPoweredDrumkit/blob/main/docs/datasheets/IN-PI55TAT(X)R(X)G(X)B_v1.5.pdf).

 Due to the strict timing requirement of the LEDs, we had to use a hardware bus to send the LED bitstream, given that bitbanging at 800khz would not be consistent, and would cause too much overhead.
 Initially, the PCB was designed to use the uart interface for driving the LEDs, but after getting the boards in-hand and beginning development, it was found that the uart bus could not support the baudrate required (800khz*(8bits + 1stopbit) = 7.2mhz), a hardware rework was completed to change the LED control over to the SPI bus, which could accommodate the necessary frequency.
+The rework instructions can be found in the hardware directory.

 For more information regarding the manufacturing of the (byte)this.beat board, please refer to the [hardware directory](https://github.com/GrantMaiden/ContactlessPiPoweredDrumkit/tree/main/hardware/ContactlessPiPoweredDrumkit), which includes a BOM for manufacture.
 The board file can also be seen in this directory.
 Layout was completed using KiCad, with a two-layer PCB being designed.
 After meeting with the EE technicians at the University of Glasgow, we found that they were unable to fabricate our design, so an overseas location was chosen for fab and assembly.